 Analysts should consider any significant risks identified in the most recent risk-focused examination and whether any follow-up procedures were recommended by the examiner.
 The examiner may have performed steps to determine the following; whether the investment adviser is suitable for the role (including whether he/she is registered and in good standing with the SEC and/or state securities regulators); whether the investment advisory agreements contain appropriate provisions; whether the adviser is acting in accordance with the agreement; and whether management/board oversight of the investment adviser is sufficient for the relationships in place.

 Analysts should determine if changes have occurred in the insurer’s use of investment advisers that may prospectively impact the insurer’s investment strategy and overall management of the investment portfolio.
 If changes have occurred, analysts may consider asking the insurer for an explanation for the change in investment advisers and obtain a copy of the new adviser agreement to gain an understanding of the provisions including the advisor’s authority, specific reference to compliance with the insurer’s investment strategy and/or policy statements, as well as state investment laws; conficts of interest; fiduciary responsibilities; fees; and the insurer’s review of the adviser’s performance.
-(Refer to the Financial Condition Examiners Handbook for further guidance.) and see V. C. Domestic and/or Non-Lead State Analysis – Form D Procedures for additional guidance on reviewing affiliated investment management agreements.
+Refer to the Financial Condition Examiners Handbook for further guidance and see V. C. Domestic and/or Non-Lead State Analysis – Form D Procedures for additional guidance on reviewing affiliated investment management agreements.

 Analysts can determine if the investment advisor is in good standing with the SEC.
 The SEC does not officially use the term “good standing”; however, for this analysis, the term is used to mean a firm that is registered as an investment adviser with the SEC and does not report disciplinary actions or criminal records in Item 11 of the Form ADV.